 This entry in Mackenzie King's diary was unusual even by his standards.
-Of course, as readers of his diary will know, the Canadian Prime Minister often made reference to his dreams, or "visions" as he sometimes called them, and he had recently mentioned dreams about King George VI and Queen Elizabeth, as well as Neville Chamberlain and Mrs Chamberlain, all of whom he had met during his visit to Britain for the Coronation and Imperial Conference in May 1937.
-The psychological aspects of the Canadian Prime Minister's dream could no doubt form the basis of an interesting article in themselves.
-However, one does not need to be a psychologist to realise that the impending Royal Visit to Canada, and especially the planned diversion to New York and Washington-the brainchild of President Franklin Roosevelt-was weighing heavily upon his mind.
-In fact, ever since it had been officially announced-in October 1938-that the Royal Visit would take place in the summer of 1939 Mackenzie King could think of little else and his diary entries very much reflect this anxiety.
+Of course, as readers of his diary will know, the Canadian Prime Minister often made reference to his dreams, or 'visions' as he sometimes called them, and he had recently mentioned dreams about King George VI and Queen Elizabeth, as well as Neville Chamberlain and Mrs Chamberlain, all of whom he had met during his visit to Britain for the Coronation and

+Imperial Conference in May 1937.
+The psychological aspects of the Canadian Prime Minister's dream could no doubt form the basis of an interesting essay in their own right.
+However, one does not need to be a psychologist to realise that the impending royal visit to Canada, and especially the planned diversion to New York and Washington during the visit -the brainchild of President Franklin Roosevelt-was weighing heavily upon his mind.
+In fact, ever since it had been officially announced in October 1938 that the royal visit would take place in the summer of 1939 Mackenzie King could think of little else and his diary entries very much reflect this anxiety.

-It is certainly not surprising that Mackenzie King was concerned about the Royal Visit.
+It is not surprising that Mackenzie King was concerned about the royal visit.
 Its announcement, soon after the controversial Munich agreement, meant that it was bound to be viewed in terms of the worsening international situation in Europe.
 In particular, Britain's relations with the Dominions-especially Canada-and the United States would be major factors in international diplomacy as the consequences of the Munich settlement unfolded.
-However, despite his central role in arranging the Royal Visit to the USA, diplomatic historians have given very little credit to Mackenzie King for what proved to be an highly significant and successful event.
+However, despite his central role in arranging the royal visit to the USA, and the fact that he accompanied George VI and Queen Elizabeth throughout their tour of North America, including their brief side trip to New York and Washington DC, his contribution to the success of the American section of the royal visit to President Franklin Roosevelt's family home in upstate New York, Hyde Park on Hudson, released in 2013, made no mention of the Canadian Prime Minister.